Guide to Fertilizing Your Monstera

 But Monsteras, like all plants, are living things— and like all living things, they need care.
 They need to be fed properly using fertilizer.
 You can’t fertilize a houseplant quite like you fertilize your outdoor garden.
 You have to be careful and precise because indoor plants don’t have access to rainfall or natural topsoil.

-So how do you fertilize a monstera plant?
+So how do you fertilize a Monstera?
 Monstera plants are relatively slow growing and it's unlikely that your indoor plant will bare any actual edible fruit.
 Luckily for us this means it doesn't require too much fertilizer.
-However, your monstera plant can suffer from a slow decline of nutrients in its potting soil.
+However, your Monstera plant can suffer from a slow decline of nutrients in its potting soil.

 Variegated monstera leaves